VirgilSecurity/demo-twilio-backend-nodejs/FAQ.md

 ## Quick start guide
 To review the changes required to use Virgil Security's security infrastructure with Twilio IP Messaging please visit [this document](./Quick%20start%20guide.md).

+## What does Virgil provide to enable end-to-end encryption, authentication and verification of data?
+Virgil consists of an open-source encryption library which implements CMS and ECIES(including RSA schema), Key Management API and clodu Key management service (Virgil Keys).
+Virgil Keys Service consists of public key service and private keys escrow service.
+See Technical Specifications for the up-to-date programming languages and platforms supported by our library.
+Generally all modern platforms and programming languages are supported.

 ## Who controls private keys?
 Developers have full control over how private keys are generated, stored and synced on end-client devices.
 Virgil provides Private Key Escrow Service which can help backup and sync private keys.